JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.4/Notes.md

 **Advantages**
 - can perform large calculations
-- not browser dependent
+- not browser dependent - or client dependent
+- source code is not visible
-- theremore more secure
+- more secure (from above)

 ![image](https://user-images.githubusercontent.com/72783315/165909571-ea8631f6-b7ba-4d19-944f-dc6b06edfac8.png)